Saudi Arabia to enforce 'decency' amid tourism push | Devdiscourse

 "The new regulations require men and women to dress modestly and to refrain from public displays of affection.
-Women are free to choose modest clothing," a government statement quoted the ministry as saying.
+Women are free to choose modest clothing," a statement said.
 "The regulations are meant to ensure that visitors and tourists in the kingdom are aware of the law relating to public behavior so that they comply with it."

 But the conservative country, which forbids alcohol and is notorious for sex segregation, is seen as an unlikely destination for global tourists aside from Muslim pilgrims visiting holy sites in Mecca and Medina.
 Men and women must avoid "tight-fitting clothing" or clothes with "profane language or images", read the instruction on an English language website launched by the tourism authority.